 2025 WIP Outcome: By 2025, have all practices and controls installed to achieve the Bay’s dissolved oxygen, water clarity/submerged aquatic vegetation and chlorophyll a standards as articulated in the Chesapeake Bay Total Maximum Daily Load document.

-Toxic Contaminants Research Outcome: Assess planned research and opportunities for new research to Improve knowledge of the effects of contaminants of emerging concern on the health of fish and wildlife by 2015 so future strategies can be considered.

-Toxic Contaminants Reduction Outcome: Identify practices and an implementation schedule by 2015 to reduce loadings of PCBs and mercury to the Chesapeake Bay and its watershed.
+Healthy Watersheds

+Many small watersheds in the Bay region are currently healthy but are at risk of degradation as the demand for local lands and resources increases.
+Promoting the long-term conservation and protection of healthy watershed systems through stakeholder engagement, collaboration and education is critical to the health of the larger ecosystem.

-Healthy Watersheds Goal: Sustain state-identified healthy waters and watersheds, recognized for their exceptional quality and/or high ecological value.
+Goal: Sustain state-identified healthy waters and watersheds, recognized for their exceptional quality and/or high ecological value.

 Healthy Waters Outcome: By 2025, 100% of state-identified currently healthy water and watersheds remain healthy.

+Land Conservation

+The landscapes around the Bay and its tributaries are ecologically, culturally, historically and recreationally valuable to the people and communities of the region.
+Stimulating, renewing and expanding commitments to conserve these important lands for use and enjoyment is an integral part of furthering the watershed’s identity and spirit.

-Land Conservation Goal: Conserve landscapes treasured by citizens in order to maintain water quality and habitat; sustain working forests, farms and maritime communities; and conserve lands of cultural, indigenous and community value.
+Goal: Conserve landscapes treasured by citizens in order to maintain water quality and habitat; sustain working forests, farms and maritime communities; and conserve lands of cultural, indigenous and community value.

 Protected Lands Outcome: By 2025, protect an additional two million acres of lands throughout the watershed currently identified as high conservation priorities at the federal, state or local level; including 225,000 acres of wetlands and 695,000 acres of forest land of highest value for maintaining water quality.
 (2010 baseline year)